 Milk chocolate is not dairy-free, as it contains milk and usually other dairy ingredients as well.
 If you must avoid milk due to an allergy, lactose intolerance, or as part of a vegan or paleo lifestyle, you will need to eliminate milk chocolate.

 High-quality dark chocolates are the best places to look to satisfy your dairy-free chocolate cravings, as they should only contain cocoa butter, cocoa liquor, lecithin (usually soy-based), and sugar.
 Not all dark chocolate bars are equal, however, and many commercially-produced chocolates contain a long laundry list of dairy-derived ingredients, so label reading is essential.
 Look out for whey, casein, and anything with the word milk.

 Look for dark chocolate bars and other dark chocolate products that have a short list of ingredients.
 A longer list often signals that they are using fillers, some of which may be dairy-derived.
 A high percentage of cacao, between 55 and 85 percent, signals that it is a high-quality bar.
 It is always safest to look for chocolate that is specifically labeled dairy-free or vegan.
 You can find dairy-free baking chocolate, including chocolate chips.

-While dark chocolate is considered to have more of a bitter flavor compared to milk chocolate, it's still a great dessert.
-It might not satiate a sweet tooth the way milk chocolate will, but it's still a lovely decadent flavor.
-It pairs well with many fruits and other flavors.
-It's truly a versatile dessert.
+While dark chocolate is considered to have more of a bitter flavor compared to milk chocolate, it still makes a great dessert.
+It might not satiate a sweet tooth the same way milk chocolate will, but it's still a lovely decadent flavor.
+It pairs well with many fruits and other flavors and is truly a versatile dessert.

 Health Benefits of Dairy-Free Dark Chocolate